hackolade/docs/Studio/DynamoDB.md

 ## Table groups

 In DynamoDB, you can assign multiple tables to a single group to manage your resources.
-Simply provide a group name and a key-value pair for tagging your table to the group to be created.
+Simply provide a group name and a key-value pair for tagging your table to the group to be created.&nbsp; Resources groups can be created through the AWS CLI or Console for [Resource Groups and Tag Editor](<https://docs.aws.amazon.com/ARG/latest/userguide/gettingstarted-query.html> "target=\"\_blank\"").

 &nbsp;